IBM/monitoring_ui/WIKI.md

 In this code pattern, we will demonstrate a blockchain monitoring application using React + Node.js with the Hyperledger Fabric SDK.
 This integration allows users to execute actions against the blockchain and monitor the state of assets.

 When the reader has completed this code pattern, they will understand how to:

-* Create a schema defining an asset and its properties
+* Deploy a smart contract that has the ability to handle asset updates/queries
-* Deploy a smart contract to handle asset updates/queries
+* Create a schema describing the properties of an asset
 * Monitor and propose blockchain transactions via a UI
-* Integrate Watson IoT platform to directly receive asset updates via MQTT or HTTP
+* Integrate Watson IoT platform to directly receive asset updates from registered IoT devices via MQTT or HTTP